klaidliadon/umbrella-content/en/communications/radios-and-satellite-phones/advanced/s_recommended-protocols.md

 ---
-index: 0
+index: 3
 title: Recommended Protocols
 ---
-Experts recommend strict protocols when using satellite phones in a hostile environment:
+# Evade tracking

+## Security protocols for satphones and radio frequency-based devices

-*   Avoid using a satellite phone (or any radio frequency-based device) from the same location more than once.
+*   Avoid using them from the same location more than once.

-*   Avoid using a satellite phone or similar device from a location that cannot be easily evacuated in case of attack.
+*   Avoid using them from a location that cannot be easily evacuated in case of attack.

 *   Keep the maximum length of any transmission to 10 minutes.

-(Some experts warn that even this could be too long, as instantaneous tracking is at least possible.)
+*Note: Some experts warn that 10 minutes could be too long, as instantaneous tracking is at least possible.*

-*   Turn off the machine and remove its battery as soon as the transmission is over and before traveling.
+*   Turn off the device and remove the battery as soon as the transmission is over and before traveling.

 *   Avoid having multiple parties transmit from the same location.